hmgene/mudcookies/README.md

 1. we will update after completing the above

 ## Projects
+1. how to join using github project https://github.com/features/project-management/
 1. easy pipeline focusing on cell identification https://github.com/hmgene/mudcookies/projects/1

 ## Some details